patarapolw/yt2pptx/README.md

 ### Post-processing

 PowerPoint can be edited to delete more duplicated frames.
-If some frames are missing, links to YouTube at the timestamp, and buttons to `ffplay` (bundled with `ffmpeg`) can be clicked to manually find the missing frames, or more accurate ones.
+If some frames are missing, links to YouTube at the timestamp, and buttons to [ffplay](https://ffmpeg.org/ffplay.html) (bundled with `ffmpeg`) can be clicked to manually find the missing frames, or more accurate ones.

+[ShareX](https://getsharex.com) or similar can auto-snap to window contents, such as `ffplay` inner window, and YouTube [Picture-in-Picture](https://allthings.how/how-to-watch-youtube-in-pip-on-a-windows-pc/) mode.

 ## License